MixinNetwork/mixin.network/docs/recovery/README.md

       6. All assets on the EOS chain
       7. Ripple XRP
       8. Dogecoin DOGE
-      9. all assets on the TRON chain such as USDT-TRC20, TRX, etc. 10.
+      9. All assets on the TRON chain such as USDT-TRC20, TRX, etc. 10.
       10. MobileCoin recharge, including MOB and eUSD.

   - ✅ Mixin has already opened some assets withdrawals: